shivalkarrahul/docker-python-flask/README.md

 Replace `your-region` and `aws-account-id` with your specific AWS region and account ID.

+**Note:** You should see the `Login Succeeded` message at the end of the logs after executing the above command.

 #### Step 3: Tag and Push Docker Images to ECR